This site displays best on a computer vs a smaller device. Please REFRESH page each time you visit

 Worship was held in the Joppa Schoolhouse until 1913 when the Joppa Baptist Church congregation erected this meetinghouse.
 The Joppa School consolidated with Bertram in 1942.
 All that remains of the pioneer settlement is the church house and school building which serves as a Community Center.

-Coffee On The Bridge - Gallery Updated March 2025 - scroll or swipe right & left to view
+Coffee On The Bridge - Gallery Updated March 2025 - swipe right & left to view

 Coffee on the Bridge ~ Coffee & Conversation